Sean Taylor: 2005

 The Washington Redskins finished second in the NFC East with a 10–6 record and received a wildcard berth.
-On January 7, 2006, Taylor started in his first career playoff game and recorded seven combined tackles and returned a fumble recovery for a 51-yard touchdown in the first quarter of their 17–10 victory at the Tampa Bay Buccaneers.
-Referee Mike Carey ejected Taylor in the third quarter after he spit in Buccaneers' running back Michael Pittman's face.
-Defensive coordinator Gregg Williams stated Taylor denied the claim and he believed and stood by his player.
-During his rookie season, he allegedly spit in the face of wide receiver T. J. Houshmandzadeh, but was not reprehended due to the NFL being unable to recover clear video evidence.
+On January 7, 2006, Taylor started in his first career playoff game and recorded seven combined tackles and returned a fumble for a touchdown in their 17–10 victory at the Tampa Bay Buccaneers.
+During this game he allegedly spit in the face of Buccaneers running back Michael Pittman and hit him in the face.
+Taylor was ejected.

 Two days later, the NFL fined Taylor $17,000 for the incident.
-The Redskins were eliminated the following game after losing 20-10 to the Seattle Seahawks in the NFC Divisional Round.
+The Redskins were eliminated the following game after losing 20–10 to the Seattle Seahawks in the NFC Divisional Round.
 Taylor finished the loss with seven combined tackles and a pass deflection.

 2006

-Head coach Joe Gibbs named Taylor the starting free safety to start the regular season in 2006, along with starting strong safety Adam Archuleta.
+Head coach Joe Gibbs named Taylor the starting free safety to start the regular season in 2006, along with starting strong safety Adam Archuleta (Archuleta was benched for the second half of the season in favor of Troy Vincent).